Galesburg Speedway General Rules & Procedures

 - All cars are required to be in line by the time two races prior to their race is complete.
 Failure to be ready will result in the offending driver being placed at the tail of the race or disqualified.

-- The start of all races will be double file.
-The car on the inside of the front row is the control car and sets the pace.
+- The start of all races will be determined the day of the event.
+Double file restarts, The car on the inside of the front row is the control car and sets the pace.
 The control car must maintain a steady pace at all times.
 Failure to maintain a steady pace may result in the control car being placed at the tail if the head starter or race director consider the control car did something to gain an unfair advantage on the start, such as breaking hard or taking off to early.

 - There is a start/restart box located in turn 4.
 On any start/double file restart the front row cars must be side by side when they get to the box.
 At that time, the leader (control car) may decide to start at any time before the end of the box.
 If the leader gets to the end of the box and still has not accelerated, the flagman will throw the green at that time.
 The same rules apply to single file restarts, with the obvious exception being the top two cars will not be side by side.
 If a driver fails to adhere to the start box rules they may be placed to the tail of the field.

-- All restarts after the first completed lap will be single file in dashes, heat races, A features with less than 12 cars, B features and C Features.
+- All restarts after the first completed lap will be single file in dashes, heat races, A features , B features and C Features unless we have chosen double file restarts for that event or a particular race.

 - A Feature double file restarts.
 All double file restarts, even in the last chance race, the leader will choose their lane and the second-place car will fill the other position on the front row.
 Starting with 3rd place on back odd numbered positions will line up on the inside and even numbered positions will line up on the outside.
 In the event there is car being sent to the tail or a car coming out of the pits, they will be lined up in that order.
 All cars on the lead lap will restart ahead of all lapped cars, provided they are on the track when the double up is called for by the Race Director.
 Lapped cars will line up behind the lead lap cars in the order they were running on the racetrack at the time of the caution, not necessarily in the order they are running in the race.